 No one knows for sure when the pandemic, or the resulting unemployment crisis, will come to an end.
 With that in mind, you should prepare to make some sustainable changes to your budget and lifestyle.
-Here are some tips on how to stretch your unemployment benefits, and manage your money while unemployed.
+Here are some tips on how to stretch your unemployment benefits and manage your money while unemployed.

-File for unemployment ASAP.
+File for unemployment as soon as possible

 The first step of your unemployment budgeting journey is filing an unemployment insurance claim.
 Unemployment benefits will replace a portion of your income (but not all of it), to ensure that your cash flow isn’t entirely cut off after a layoff.
 The weekly benefit varies nationally between a low of $235/week in Mississippi to a high of $823.

-Calculate your unemployment benefits before you get them.
+Calculate your benefits before they arrive

 Keep in mind that it might take a few weeks for your claim to be processed and your benefits to be issued.
 It’s best to start budgeting right away, but before you start planning your unemployment budget, it helps to get an idea of what kind of benefits you’re in for.